The Land of Steamy

-There are numerous gorilla families in the park as well as chimpanzees, monkeys, buffalos, antelopes and forest elephants.
+There are numerous gorilla families in the park as well as chimpanzees, monkeys, buffalos, antelopes, and forest elephants.

-Lowland Gorilla tracking
+Lowland Gorilla tracking Tour

 Only four of the gorilla families have been conditioned to accept human visitors.
-Book your tour to see the Lowland Gorillas in time to get a Gorilla permit.
+Book your tour to see the Congo Lowland Gorillas in time to get a Gorilla permit.
 Kahuzi – Biega national park is the world's last remaining natural habitat for the Eastern Lowland Gorillas.
 You have the smaller Western Lowland gorilla which lives in neighboring Congo-Brazaville but these huge and Majestic Eastern Lowland Gorillas - also known as Grauer's Gorilla - cannot be missed.
 The average walk is between 2-3 hours before you reach the Gorilla family.
-Expect to walk on steep and sometimes slipery terrain.
-Congolese ranger will accompany you and tell you all about the behavior and habituate of the Lowland gorillas.
+Expect to walk on steep and sometimes slippery terrain.
+Congolese ranger will accompany you and tell you all about the behavior and habituation of the Congo Lowland gorillas.
 You are allowed to spend 1 hour with them before you will return to the starting point.

-Mounatain Kahuzi Hiking
+Mounatain Kahuzi Hiking Tour

 This is the highest peak in the park, at 3,308m.
-The climb takes approximately 4 hours through bamboo forest and sub alpine vegetation, and 3 hours to descend.
+The climb takes approximately 4 hours through bamboo forest and sub-alpine vegetation, and 3 hours to descend.
 The summit provides spectacular views of Lake Kivu and the city of Bukavu.

-Mountain Biega Hiking
+Mountain Biega Hiking Tour

 The second highest peak in the park lies at an altitude of 2790m.
 The vegetation differs significantly from Mount Kahuzi making it a wonderful ecological experience.
-The climb takes about 6 hours return, so it is important to make an early start.
+The climb takes about 6 hours to return, so it is important to make an early start.

-Lwiro Primate rehabilitation centre
+Lwiro Primate rehabilitation center

-The Centre de Rehabilitation des Primates de Lwiro (CRPL) was established in 2002 when it became apparent that the illegal trade in wildlife for bush meat was a problem in the area and that the animals confiscated as a result required rehabilitation and long term care.
+The Centre de Rehabilitation des Primates de Lwiro (CRPL) was established in 2002 when it became apparent that the illegal trade in wildlife for bushmeat was a problem in the area and that the animals confiscated as a result required rehabilitation and long term care.
 The CRPL houses 55 chimpanzees and 75 monkeys, representing more than ten different species.
 With established education and awareness programs, and as the only wildlife sanctuary in the region.
 The Centre is situated just outside the boundary of the UNESCO listed Kahuzi-Biega national park.